 Deleting a Route Table

-You can delete a route table that you no longer need and that is not associated with any subnet.
+You can delete a route table that you no longer need and that is not associated with any Subnet.
 You cannot delete the route table that is set as main.

-Deleting a Route Table Using Cockpit v1
+Deleting a Route Table Using Cockpit v2

 Before you begin: Unlink the route table from the Subnets it is linked to.
-For more information, see Disassociating a Route Table from a Subnet. |
+For more information, see Unlinking a Route Table from a Subnet. |

 -